docpad-archive/documentation/community/plugins.html.md

 ## Installing

-To install a plugin, run `docpad install #{thePluginName}` inside your website's directory.
+To install a plugin, run `docpad install #{thePluginName}` inside your project directory.
 As an example, to install the [eco](/plugin/eco/) plugin, you would run `docpad install eco`

-In older versions of DocPad, you would run `npm install --save docpad-plugin-#{thePluginName}` instead
+To uninstall a plugin, run `docpad uninstall #{thePluginName}` inside your project directory.

-To uninstall a plugin, you would run `npm uninstall --save docpad-plugin-#{thePluginName}`
+In older versions of DocPad, you would run `npm install --save docpad-plugin-#{thePluginName}` to install, and `npm uninstall --save docpad-plugin-#{thePluginName}` to uninstall.

 ## Renderers